jamwujustyle/auth-service/README.md

 # eldorado
 backend of marketplace built on fastapi.

-** exploring backend development with async nature
+** exploring python backend development with async nature